EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsubsection{System Resilience against Severe Data Degradation}

-To evaluate the framework's trustworthiness against severe data corruption, we simulate progressive signal degradation.
-By randomly masking temporal multimodal features with missing rates ranging from 0.0 to 0.9, we emulate real-world sensor failures or transient occlusions.
+To evaluate the framework's trustworthiness against severe data degradation, we simulate progressive signal loss.
+By randomly masking temporal multimodal features with missing rates ranging from 0.0 to 0.9, we emulate real-world sensor failures and transient behavioral occlusions typically encountered in clinical interviews.

-As illustrated in Fig.~\ref{fig:noise_robustness}a, the deterministic baseline suffers catastrophic performance degradation when processing highly missing inputs.
-In contrast, EviDep dynamically discounts corrupted evidence streams, establishing a substantial robustness margin that culminates in a significant MAE reduction of 1.60 at the extreme 0.9 missing rate.
+As illustrated in Fig.~\ref{fig:noise_robustness}a, the deterministic variant of our framework, which replaces the evidential NIG formulation with a standard regression head, suffers catastrophic performance degradation when processing highly sparse inputs.
+In contrast, EviDep dynamically discounts degraded affective evidence, establishing a substantial robustness margin that culminates in a significant MAE reduction of 1.60 at the extreme 0.9 missing rate.
 Importantly, Fig.~\ref{fig:noise_robustness}b validates the framework's diagnostic self-monitoring capability.
-As data quality deteriorates, the aleatoric uncertainty (AU) sharply increases, accurately quantifying the inherent information loss.
-Concurrently, the epistemic uncertainty (EU) and its variance expand prominently, explicitly flagging the model's limitations when processing highly atypical, sparse features.
-Rather than yielding overconfident misdiagnoses, EviDep captures both objective data noise and its own predictive boundaries, acting as an automated fail-safe alarm for resilient clinical assessment in unreliable environments.
+As data quality deteriorates, the quantified aleatoric uncertainty increases sharply, accurately reflecting the inherent loss of behavioral information.
+Concurrently, epistemic uncertainty and its variance increase markedly, explicitly flagging the model's limitations when confronted with highly atypical and sparse features.
+Rather than yielding overconfident misdiagnoses, EviDep reliably captures both objective data noise and its own predictive boundaries.
+This dual-uncertainty mechanism acts as an automated fail-safe, ensuring resilient and trustworthy depression estimation even under severe signal degradation.